 Yes, well if you import data using SQL search query absolutely because it’s basically the same, you know, you go to get data and I actually imported from Excel by could import from each SQL Server just as easily as exactly the same.
 I’ve imported the data.

-I’ve got a local instance and row level security will go to apply and in addition if I use Direct query to connect that SQL Server since it supports row-level security you should be able to apply rule level security as well through that.
-However, you know as you’re probably aware, you know, if I publish it to the service you also and I’ve got my own PREM SQL Server.
+I’ve got a local instance and row-level security will go to apply and in addition if I use Direct query to connect that SQL Server since it supports row-level security you should be able to apply rule level security as well through that.
+However, you know as you’re probably aware, you know, if I publish it to the service you also and I’ve got my own on-premise SQL Server.
 You also need to set up the gateway to set that secure communication pipe between the service and the SQL Server.

-So it’s able to do those sort of Freeze it updates that sort of thing.
+So it’s able to do those sort of freeze it updates that sort of thing.
 But row-level security is supported in that instance.
-And what if the there’s existing security groups in your Enterprise LDAP / 80s.
+And what if the there’s existing security groups in your enterprise LDAP/80s.
 Is that something that you can map Genesis?

-Yes, you can map to those if you noticed when I was doing my mapping here and I started typing it basically gave us gave me every person but also every Security Group and its distribution Group that’s in our organization.
+Yes, you can map to those if you noticed when I was doing my mapping here and I started typing it basically gave us gave me every person but also every security group and its distribution group that’s in our organization.
 And I was able to choose any of them if there’s any that are existing.

 If you don’t have access to that like that’s controlled by a different organization and you know, you know, that’s not something you want to have touch.
 I said then it gets back to how you’re designing your tables here.
 So you would build all of it into your sort of like security tables that way and then you wouldn’t you did be much more maintenance right or you’d have to do your own maintenance but even have able to have your own kind of control over it.

 As opposed to necessarily being reliant on over as manager your ad environment.